6 Best Electric Toothbrushes of 2024, Tested and Reviewed

 Our Editor Says: "This toothbrush has been one of my favorite electric toothbrushes I own.
 It's light, quiet, has a tongue scraper on the back and gets your teeth feeling clean.
 My favorite part is actually the charging stand: it's really small and doesn't get water everywhere, so it's perfect for a smaller bathroom or sink."

 You’ve probably seen BURST pop up in your Instagram feed with endorsements from celebrities like Chrissy Teigen and Khloe Kardashian.
 This trendy oral care start-up has created an electric sonic toothbrush that looks good and works well.
 Its extremely powerful motor is clinically proven to remove up to 10 times more plaque than a manual toothbrush and reduce gum bleeding up to three times more than a manual toothbrush.
 Soft charcoal-infused bristles are specifically designed to remove surface stains, while three simple modes — Whitening, Sensitive and Massage — allow you to find the perfect option for your teeth’s needs.
 Like every electric toothbrush we tested, a built-in two-minute timer helps you stay on track, while 30- second pulses remind you to switch brushing quadrants.
 With an incredible one-month battery life, you can brush anywhere without the need to frequently charge up.
-While there’s no obvious or built-in reminder to change your brush head, the company offers an easy subscription service that delivers a brush head every three months for just $6, or you can buy a pack of three on Amazon.
+While there’s no obvious or built-in reminder to change your brush head, the company offers an easy subscription service that delivers a brush head every three months for just $7.
 We also love the company’s lifetime warranty — while you’re subscribed to BURST, they will replace your brush free of charge if there’s ever a problem.
-If you’re looking to round out your oral care regimen, BURST now offers a sleek water flosser, whitening strips, toothpaste, oral probiotics and expanding floss — all environmentally-friendly with thoughtfully-curated ingredients with subscription options.
+If you’re looking to round out your oral care regimen, BURST now offers a sleek water flosser, whitening strips, toothpaste, oral probiotics and expanding floss — all environmentally friendly with thoughtfully-curated ingredients with subscription options.

 Our Editor Says: "My teeth are literally squeaky clean after brushing.
 It feels like I just left the dentist!
 Plus, I love that the built-in timer and subscription brush head replacement service encourages good oral care without me having to put in much work."

-Although it wins our Best Design category, Quip is more than just a pretty (electric toothbrush) face.
-This editor favorite comes with all the guiding features teeth need without the wires or bulky charging base.
 Unlike our other picks, Quip is powered by a replaceable AAA battery or a rechargeable battery.
 Need one less thing to remember?
 You can get a $5 brush head and battery delivered — free — every three months.
 (We noticed, however, that the battery life can last longer than three months.)
 Timed sonic vibrations alert you every 30 seconds to switch quadrants and automatically turns off after two minutes, promoting and guiding good oral care.
 Beyond its timed brushing feature, there aren’t many bells and whistles to the Quip.
-We love it because it takes up basically zero space — about the same as a manual toothbrush.
-In fact, you can store it in a standard toothbrush holder or use the cover it comes with and mount it to a wall, mirror or cabinet in your bathroom.
+We love it because it takes up basically zero space — about the same as a manual toothbrush — making it ideal for packing on vacation.
+When home, you can store it in a standard toothbrush holder or use the cover it comes with and mount it to a wall, mirror or cabinet in your bathroom.
 The vibrations of the Quip feel relatively gentle and mild, especially compared to a more powerful electric toothbrush that does a lot of the work for you.
 And while it does offer guiding pulses to help you spend the right amount of time brushing, you still have to move the brush and apply pressure yourself.
 If you’re looking for a slim, lightweight toothbrush with high-tech features, Quip now offers a smart version of their classic electric toothbrush.
 It’s the same sleek design yet with Bluetooth connectivity and app assistance.
 And as the first subscription electric toothbrush accepted by the ADA, we know it’s a trusted, top-notch pick.

 Our Editor Says: "I love the sleek design of the Quip toothbrush — it looks so much better in my bathroom than a neon plastic eyesore.
 I also appreciate how the guiding pulses improve my brushing habits and how only replacing the brush head instead of the entire brush every few months cuts down on waste."